Smoothability of relative stable maps to stacky curves: Introduction

-\begin{remark} Note that Theorem \ref{mainthm} is local on the target.
-Indeed both the definitions of $\calK_{\Gamma}(\calX)$ and $\calN_\Gamma(\calX)$ are in terms of local conditions around the points $x_i \in \calX$.
-Therefore, the theorem has a natural generalization to higher genus maps to higher genus target $\calX$ provided we only consider those maps for which the $1$-dimensional components of the preimages $f^{-1}(x_i)$ are rational curves.
-In this case, the theorem reads that any such map which is also contained in $\calK_\Gamma(\calX)$ is smoothable in a family with generic fiber contained in $\calN_\Gamma(\calX)$. \end{remark}
+\begin{remark} Note that Theorem~\ref{mainthm} is local on the target.
+Indeed, the definitions of both $\calK_{\Gamma}(\calX)$ and $\calN_\Gamma(\calX)$ are in terms of local conditions around the points $x_i \in \calX$.
+Therefore, the theorem has a natural generalization to higher-genus maps to a higher-genus target $\calX$ provided we only consider those maps for which the $1$-dimensional components of the preimages $f^{-1}(x_i)$ are rational curves.
+In this case, the theorem reads that any such map which is also contained in $\calK_\Gamma(\calX)$ is smoothable in a family with generic fiber contained in~$\calN_\Gamma(\calX)$. \end{remark}

-When $\calX$ has some global positivity, we obtain the following stronger statement.
+When the target is a weighted projective line, we obtain the following stronger statement.